 The most recent global Special Olympics competition, the winter games, was held in Austria in March 2017.
 More than 2,700 athletes from 107 countries participated.

 The next summer games are set for March of 2019 in Abu Dhabi, United Arab Emirates.
 The Special Olympics games will see athletes participating in 24 sports over the course of seven days, including volleyball, bocce, kayaking, roller skating, sailing, equestrian, and powerlifting.

 Organizers estimate the summer games will draw approximately 7,000 athletes along with 2,600 coaches and 500,000 spectators.
 They will rely on 20,000 volunteers to help the games run smoothly.

 Ease of transportation is an important part of inclusion, enabling a person who must use a wheelchair the ability to go about his or her daily life independently.
-The use of the best motorized wheelchair can help make everyday living easier for a person with limited mobility caused by disease or disability.
-Contact Intellichair for more information about the best foldable, portable motorized wheelchairs.
+The use of the best-motorized wheelchair can help make everyday living easier for a person with limited mobility caused by disease or disability.
+Contact Intellichair for more information about the best foldable, portable motorized Electric Wheelchair.